pipefunc/pipefunc/docs/source/concepts/irregular-arrays.md

 ```

 Irregular (or jagged) arrays are arrays where different elements have different lengths.
-`pipefunc` provides built-in support for irregular arrays through special `mapspec` syntax and automatic handling of masked values for outputs whose mapspec uses the `*` suffix.
+`pipefunc` provides built-in support for irregular arrays through special `mapspec` syntax.
+Whenever an output axis uses the `*` suffix, the runtime allocates space for the maximum length you configure, fills unused slots with `np.ma.masked`, and—starting with the irregular-array scheduler improvements described here—skips calling your mapped function for those padded positions.
+The produced arrays still arrive as `numpy.ma.MaskedArray` instances with masks that mark the gaps.

 :::{admonition} Prerequisites
 :class: info